-Integration and restructuring expense in the three-month period of 2024 included restructuring costs related to simplification and other cost-saving initiatives.
-Expense in the three-month period of 2023 also included system integration costs.
+Integration and restructuring expense in the three and six-month periods of 2024 included restructuring costs related to simplification and other cost-saving initiatives.
+Expense in the three and six-month periods of 2023 also included system integration costs.
 For further disclosures regarding restructuring costs, refer to Note 9 in the Notes to Condensed Consolidated Financial Statements.